-- Harassment that occurs where an individual behaves in a manner that intimidates, insults, or humiliates, or places an individual in a hostile environment; the most common types of harassment that occur in an employment context are sexual harassment and disability harassment.
+- Harassment that occurs where an individual behaves in a manner to intimidate, insult, or humiliate, or places an individual in a hostile environment.
+The most common types of harassment that occur in an employment context are sexual harassment and disability harassment.

 - Victimisation that occurs where an individual is threatened or suffers detriment because they have:

-- lodged or proposed to lodge a complaint of discrimination or harassment;
+- lodged or propose to lodge a complaint of discrimination or harassment;

 - provided information regarding an internal investigation or external agency investigating a discrimination complaint; and